 - Traveller adventure Action Aboard - Adventures on the King Richard.
 If there's a problem aboard the title passenger starship, all of the passengers are put onto lifeboats.
 The lifeboats are cast off and the passengers wait until either (a) the problem is resolved and they can be retrieved or (b) the problem can't be resolved and they're on their own.

-- The first Halo game begins with this, with the Marines and crew of the Pillar Of Autumn fighting their way to the hangar deck or the life pods so that they might try and escape the ship's imminent destruction.
+- Halo: Combat Evolved begins with this, with the Marines and crew of the Pillar Of Autumn fighting their way to the hangar deck or the life pods so that they might try and escape the ship's imminent destruction.
 Naturally, the Covenant forces proceed to try to destroy as many of the escape pods and drop ships as possible.
 Unexpectedly, the Pillar Of Autumn survives and lands intact on Alpha Halo's surface, where it waits until the Remixed Level finale.

 - Star Wars: Knights of the Old Republic begins this way as well.
 Given how the first film started, this seems to be a theme.

 - In Star Wars The Force Unleashed 2 Kota delivers this very line with extreme Narm.

 - Pretty much the entire point of Nine Hours, Nine Persons, Nine Doors.
 Well, that, and all the Mind Screw.